-You're at the start of a journey, we'll help you get there.
-Discover where your strengths lie and get recognition for your extra-curricular activities through our unique employability programme.
+You're at the start of a journey; we'll help you get to your destination.
+Discover and develop your strengths, and get recognition for your extracurricular activities through our unique employability programme.

 The York Strengths programme can help you make the most of your time at university.
-It will help you explore and identify your most positive employability characteristics, so that you become more confident understanding what you can offer to employers.
+It will help you explore and develop your most positive employability characteristics so that you become more confident, understanding what you can offer to employers.

 Find out more about yourself